The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Introduction

 \section{Introduction}

 Uncovering the nature of the first stars is one of the key goals of present-day cosmology and of the JWST mission.
 Also known as Population III (hereafter PopIII) stars, they produce the first ionizing photons, the first elements heavier than helium, and the first stellar black holes (BHs), thus profoundly affecting the galaxy formation process \citep[e.g.,][]{Bromm2013}.
-In particular, the mass distribution of PopIII stars, i.e. the {\it PopIII IMF}, regulates the number and type of photons, chemical elements, and BHs produced in the early Universe, thereby determining how reionization, metal enrichment, and supermassive BH seeding began.
+In particular, the mass distribution of PopIII stars, i.e. the {\it PopIII IMF}, regulates the number and type of photons and chemical elements, and BHs produced in the early Universe, thereby determining how reionization and metal enrichment began, while their role in supermassive BH seeding remains uncertain.

 However, the PopIII IMF remains largely unknown.
 Cosmological simulations of the first star-forming systems predict different typical masses for PopIII stars \citep[e.g.,][]{klessen+23}.
 Thus, so far, the only constraints on the PopIII IMF come from near-field cosmology.
 The non-detection of long-lived metal-free stars in ultra-faint dwarf galaxies sets a lower limit on the peak of the PopIII IMF, $M_{ch}> 1M_{\odot}$ \citep{rossi2021ultra}.
 In the Galactic halo, the absence of stars showing the key chemical signatures of Pair Instability Supernovae (PISNe) \citep{salvadori2019probing} excludes the flattest PopIII IMFs \citep{Koustouridou2024}.